Danswar/mvp-starter/spikes/ssg/README.md

 - Run `next build && next export` for cleaning errors on build time.
 - Repeat for any other route on the template.

 At this point the website should fully work at the browser using the development server or from the exported assets.
 For this propose, the package [serve](https://www.npmjs.com/package/serve) is recommended.
+Next to that, further optimizations would be:

+- Break down the big block of JSX into a separate components that represents sections

 ## References